 Operation Iceberg begins October 30th on BBC Two and at a later date in the US.

 Feel free to download and use these images as you wish, but please acknowledge the source and photographer.

 Northern lights at Store Glacier [8.7mb; 15s] Credit: Nolwenn Chauché

-Researchers from Aberystwyth and St. Andrews Universities are currently trying to further understand the interactions that occur between the ocean and Greenland's calving ice margins.
+Researchers from Aberystwyth University are currently trying to further understand the interactions that occur between the ocean and Greenland's calving ice margins.
 Various geophysical techniques are being employed, but perhaps the most useful is multibeam sonar, which essentially uses sound pulses to accurately measure the position of the glacier underwater at a given time.
 To do this at Store Glacier, SV Gambo was used in order to get the instruments as close to the glacier as possible.
 The results below show the surrounding land and ice surface, the topography of the submarine lanscape immediately in front of the glacier, and the data points reflected off the glacier below sea level.

 3D fly-through of the submarine glacier front and topography [4.3mb; 33s] Credit: Richard Bates